Semrush helps you:

 What Are SEO Best Practices?

-With that, here are the 10 most important SEO best practices you need to know in 2024:
+Here are the most important SEO fundamentals you need to know in 2026:

-1. Add Your Main Keyword Early On In Your Content
+1. Add Your Main Keyword Early in Your Content

 3. Optimize Your Title Tag for SEO